viamrobotics/docs/docs/registry/configure.md

 2. Click the **+** icon next to your machine part in the left-hand menu and select **Service**.
 3. Browse the list of available service types and select the specific modular service you'd like to add.

-   {{<imgproc src="registry/configure/add-service-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}
+   {{<imgproc src="registry/configure/add-service-by-category.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the category 'ML Model'">}}

    You can also start typing to search for a module by name or to narrow down your search results.

-   {{<imgproc src="registry/configure/add-service-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}
+   {{<imgproc src="registry/configure/add-service-by-name.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the mlmodelservice triton module when searching by the name 'triton'">}}

 4. After selecting the modular service, enter a name for your modular service and click **Create** to add it to your machine's service configuration.

-   {{<imgproc src="registry/configure/add-service-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}
+   {{<imgproc src="registry/configure/add-service-screen.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing the mlmodelservice triton module pane, with the 'Add module' button shown">}}

    Be sure the modular service you select supports the [platform](/fleet/cli/#using-the---platform-argument) you intend to use it with, such as `linux arm64`.
    You can see which platforms the module supports at bottom of the module information screen before you add it.